neddoz/Weather/README.md

 # Weather
-MVVM, Combine and SwiftUI weather app
+MVVM and SwiftUI weather app

 # Architecture
-1. MVVM+Combine Architecture
+1. MVVM Architecture
+2. Swift 6 and async/await for networking
-2. Programmatic UI using SwiftUI
+3. Programmatic UI using SwiftUI
-3. Parsing JSON using Codable
+4. Parsing JSON using Codable
-4. Error Handling
+5. Error Handling
-5. Unit tests using XCTests
+6. Unit tests using XCTests

 # RoadMap